cabol/jchash/README.md

 Jump Consistent Hash NIF library for Erlang/Elixir.

 This NIF implements the Jump Consistent Hash algorithm, created by John Lamping and Eric Veach developed at **Google, Inc**.
 This is the original paper:
 ["A Fast, Minimal Memory, Consistent Hash Algorithm"](http://arxiv.org/ftp/arxiv/papers/1406/1406.2294.pdf).

-## Usage
+## Installation

 ### Erlang